 - Ben 10: Alien Force - Ben does this right before transforming into some alien form to own whoever poses a significant danger to his friends and comrades.

-- An episode of Blues Clues had Blue wanting to express an emotion (anger).
-One of the clues was a pair of "angry" eyebrows, and since the clues now sing for some reason, it lead to the hilarious image of some cartoon eyebrows singing enthusiastically "I'm scrunched-up eyebrows~"
+- An episode of Blue's Clues had Blue wanting to express an emotion (anger).
+One of the clues was a pair of "angry" eyebrows, and since the clues sing starting in mid-Season 5, it lead to the hilarious image of some cartoon eyebrows singing enthusiastically, "I'm scrunched-up eyebrows~".

 - In Batman: The Animated Series, during Two-Face's origin story, they present Harvey Dent getting pushed to the brink by a mob boss... and then entering a Tranquil Fury as his Split Personality, Big Bad Harv, comes out to play.